Have we grown up to the opportunities or are vulnerable to technology?

 Whether you spontaneously leave work early and turn on the heating from your desk, forget what is left in the fridge when you get to the supermarket and look at your smartphone for a glimpse, or just want to make sure you have the hob switched off on holiday – the Smart Home makes all this and more possible.

 The number of smart devices used in our homes is growing exponentially, often creating a complex, barely transparent, difficult-to-manage system:

 You may use Keymitt’s Smart Lock and Wi-Fi Hub together to lock or unlock your door from wherever you are by using your smartphone.

-By using Keymitt’s Smart Lock, you can remotely check that a door is locked or not.
+By using Keymitt’s Smart Lock, you can remotely check whether a door is locked or not.
 Also, you may open it remotely if it is needed (think about how much this offers for Airbnb rentals, for example, as this provides another layer to automate their business securely).

 Alternatively, you may use the Keymitt Push to physically push a button at your home with a single click on your smartphone.
 The basic idea behind any similar product is that you do not have to be physically there, you can make the change remotely.

 With Smart Cube’s solutions, you may integrate your devices (Alexa, Sonos, smart TV, etc.) and create a smart home solution.